Soralsei/rr100-rhoban/README.md

     # front_left_wheel ...
 ```
 > [!WARNING]
-> You should nevertheless be advised that these changes are only temporary and will be void every time you rebuild the image or run a new container unless you copy the original package (`rr100_configuration`), modify these files directly then add then to this workspace.
+> You should nevertheless be advised that these changes are only temporary and will be void every time you rebuild the image or run a new container unless you copy the original package (`rr100_configuration`), modify these files directly then add them to this workspace.

 Next, open a new terminal inside the container :
 ```bash